Skip to main content

 Not a production ready guide.

-This guide is considered a moving document and currently uses the Rococo testnet.
+This guide is considered a moving document and currently uses the Paseo testnet.
 This guide is also applicable to the parachains on the Kusama relay chain, as coretime is also enabled there.
-Polkadot will enable agile coretime after it has been thoroughly tested on Kusama.

 This instructions on this guide are applicable for the Polkadot SDK repository with tag polkadot-v1.15.1